koopmyers/tube/README.md

 A lightweight Godot addon that helps create simple multiplayer sessions.

-One player creates a session and shares the session ID with others through a external channel (WhatsApp, Discord, etc.).
+One player creates a session and shares the session ID with others through an external channel (WhatsApp, Discord, etc.).
 The other players can then join and play together.
 That’s it, no server deployment needed.

 ## Use case & limitation